Peer Support Helpline

 • Emotional Support (71%): Hard Time, Upset, Needing Someone to Talk to, Judgement-free Conversation, Recommendation from Therapist, Listening and Validation, Depression, Isolation, and Stress

 “Callers reached out to us for a wide variety of resource and emotional support needs, on behalf of both themselves and/or other people in their lives.
 These data show caller-survey-reported reasons for calling, and common topics that came up on calls.
 We hope that presenting these data will help potential future callers see their needs reflected here, and feel validated that all of these reasons and more are worthy and appropriate reasons to reach out.
-As a peer-led warmline (and not a hotline or crisis line) there is no criteria for severity or type of issue that a caller needs to meet, and you are welcome to call for yourself or someone else.”
+As a peer-led helpline (and not a hotline or crisis line) there is no criteria for severity or type of issue that a caller needs to meet, and you are welcome to call for yourself or someone else.”

 SQSH’s Annual Report 2019-2020, pages 22-23